Right in the heart of the Texas Hill Country sits the charming and historic small town of Fredericksburg, Texas in Gillespie County.

 Stay at a Fabulous Bed and Breakfast

-One of the most romantic things to do in Fredericksburg, Texas is to stay with your sweetie at a fabulous bed and breakfast.
+One of the most romantic things in Fredericksburg, Texas, is to stay with your sweetie at a fabulous bed and breakfast.

 Fredericksburg’s Main Street is lined with bed and breakfasts.

-They range from century-old German houses to cottages, so you are sure to find one that suits your style and that is near to downtown and the wineries on Wine Road 290.
+They range from century-old German houses to cottages, so you will surely find one that suits your style and is near downtown and the wineries on Wine Road 290.

 Wildseed Farms is another of the many great things to do in Fredericksburg, TX, and is a photography hot spot.